12 Tips to Rent an Apartment Without a Credit Check

 2. Find Month-to-Month Leases

-3. Offer to Move-in Early
+3. Offer to Move in Early

-4. Utilize Online Tools
+4. Utilize Apartment Search Tools

 5. Provide Proof of Income & Savings